wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 It does also have a FixIt, although in Xcode 15 that FixIt is broken (it turns `some P?` into `(some P)??`, which is likely to compound the user's confusion).

-If the parenthesis requirement is kept, it would be wise to at least improve the optional opaque type compiler diagnostics.
+If the parenthesis requirement is kept - if this proposal is rejected - it would be wise to _at least_ improve the optional opaque type compiler diagnostics, and fix the broken FixIt(s).

 ## Acknowledgments